Guide for Authors

 2-6: Materials and Methods

 Provide sufficient details to enable the experiments to be reproduced.
-Support the techniques and methods used with references.
-Investigations on animals must comply with institutional and/or equivalent guides for the care and use of animals.
 Metric and standard international units should be used in this section and throughout the manuscript.
 Specify the computer software used for statistical analysis and define statistical terms, abbreviations, and symbols applied.

 Present the results and their significance clearly.
 Graphs and tables should be self-explanatory.
 Do not repeat in figures or in the text the data presented in tables.
 Tables and figures should be numbered in the order of their mention in the text.